hadronized/blog/kakoune-2023.md

-About code maintenance, having all of those features natively integrated in the editor means that you are 100% sure that if you get the editor to start, the features will work, and the editor developers will keep that updated within the next iteraton of the editor.
+About code maintenance, having all of those features natively integrated in the editor means that you are 100% sure that if you get the editor to start, the features will work, and the editor developers will keep that updated within the next iteration of the editor.
 For instance, having tree-sitter natively implemented (Rust) in Helix means that the editor itself knows about tree-sitter and its grammars, highlights queries and features.
 The same thing goes for surrounding-pairs or auto-pairs, for instance.
 If the team decides to change the way text is handled in buffers, then the code for auto-pairs / surrounding-pairs **will have to be updated for the editor to be releasable**.